 Emmy Award-Winning Havoline Football Saturdays Episode 4 Airs This Weekend

-Charlotte, N.C. – Raycom Sports’ multi-Emmy Award-winning summer television series, “Havoline Football Saturdays,” continues its tenth season with Episode 4 this weekend.
-The series, with six one-hour episodes, is hosted by Tim Brando and syndicated in 75 markets throughout the country.
+Charlotte, N.C. – Raycom Sports’ multi-Emmy Award-winning summer television series, “Havoline Football Saturdays,” continues its eleventh season this summer with Episode 4.
+The series, with six one-hour episodes, is hosted by Tim Brando and syndicated in 92 markets throughout the country.

-Based in Charlotte, Raycom Sports is a leading independent sports marketing, event management and production firm.
-Raycom is the syndicated television rightsholder of ACC men’s basketball and football telecasts.
+Charlotte-based Raycom Sports is a leading independent sports sales & marketing, syndication, event management and production firm.
+Raycom is the current syndicated television rightsholder of ACC men’s basketball and football telecasts through 2027.

-Raycom Sports’ parent company Raycom Media, located in Montgomery, AL, owns and operates 48 television stations covering over 12 percent of the United States across 18 states.
+Raycom Sports’ parent company Raycom Media, located in Montgomery, Alabama, owns and operates 53 television stations covering over 12 percent of the United States across 18 states.